itgirl-auraa/itgirlauraa-website/src/content/pages/about.md

 ---
-title: "About It Girl"
+title: "About It Girl Auraa"
-description: "Welcome to It Girl - your destination for curated lifestyle essentials, beauty insights, and mindful living inspiration."
+description: "Meet Divya, the creator of It Girl Auraa — a curated lifestyle blog for beauty, wellness, and aesthetic living."
 image: "https://images.unsplash.com/photo-1522335789203-aabd1fc54bc9?q=80&w=2000"
 ---

-## Welcome to It Girl ✨
+# Welcome to It Girl Auraa ✨

-Hey there!
-I'm Sarah, the founder of It Girl, and I'm so happy you're here.
-This space was created with a simple mission: to help you discover and cultivate your own unique style, both inside and out.

-### Our Philosophy

-It Girl isn't just about looking good – it's about feeling good and living intentionally.
-We believe that true style comes from:

-- **Authenticity** - Embracing what makes you uniquely you
-- **Mindfulness** - Making conscious choices about what we bring into our lives
-- **Quality** - Investing in pieces that bring lasting joy and value
-- **Sustainability** - Being mindful of our impact on the planet
+Hi, I’m **Divya**, creator of **It Girl Auraa** — and I’m so glad you’re here.

+This space was born from a love of all things aesthetic, intentional, and empowering.
+Whether you're discovering your style, refining your routine, or building a soft life you love — you’re in the right place.

+---

+## 💫 What I Believe

+*It Girl Auraa* isn’t just about products — it’s about becoming the best version of yourself.
+The *It Girl* energy is all about:

+- **Authenticity** — Being you, unapologetically
+- **Intentional Living** — Choosing beauty with purpose
+- **Quality Over Quantity** — Investing in what actually works
+- **Soft Power** — Confidence, calm, and glow from within

+---

-### What You'll Find Here
+## 🛍️ What You’ll Find Here

-#### 🛍️ Curated Product Picks
+### 🛒 Curated Amazon Picks
-Carefully selected items that combine style, quality, and value.
-Each pick is personally tested and reviewed to ensure it meets our high standards.

-#### ✨ Beauty & Wellness
+Aesthetic and affordable finds I would genuinely buy myself — reviewed and recommended with care.

+### ✨ Glow-Up Guides
-From skincare routines to self-care rituals, discover tips and products that help you look and feel your best.
+From beauty to wellness, discover rituals that actually make you feel good — not just look good.

-#### 🌿 Mindful Living
-Practical advice for creating a life that feels as good as it looks, focusing on wellness, personal growth, and sustainable choices.

-### Our Promise to You

-Every product recommendation, every piece of advice, and every article is created with intention and integrity.
-As an Amazon Associate, I earn from qualifying purchases, but I only recommend products I truly believe in.

-### Let's Connect

-I love hearing from our community!
-Share your thoughts, questions, and suggestions:

-- 📸 Follow on Instagram for daily inspiration
-- 📌 Find us on Pinterest for visual inspiration
+### 🌿 Lifestyle Inspiration
+Mindful routines, soft girl rituals, and everyday habits that make life a little more *you*.

+---

+## 🤍 Why I Use Affiliate Links

+Some links on this site are affiliate links, which means I may earn a small commission (at no extra cost to you).
+I only recommend products I genuinely like, use, or would buy.
+Your support helps keep this space ad-free, curated, and soft — and I’m so grateful for it.

+---

+## 📮 Let’s Stay Connected

-- 💌 Subscribe to our newsletter for exclusive content
+- 💌 <a href="#" target="_blank" rel="noopener">Subscribe to my newsletter</a> for weekly glow tips
+- 📸 <a href="https://instagram.com/itgirl_auraa" target="_blank" rel="noopener">Follow on Instagram</a>
+- 📌 <a href="https://in.pinterest.com/itgirl_auraa/" target="_blank" rel="noopener">Explore my Pinterest</a>
-- 📧 Email me at hello@itgirl.style
+- 📧 Email me at <a href="mailto:itgirlauraa@gmail.com">itgirlauraa@gmail.com</a>

-Thank you for being part of this journey.
-Here's to creating a life that's as beautiful on the inside as it is on the outside! ✨
+Thanks for being part of this journey.

-*With love,*
-*Sarah*
+Here’s to becoming *that girl*, together. ✨

+With love,
+**Divya**